whlapinel/teacher-helper/readme.md

 - Avg Score
 - Percent failed (< 60%)
 - Problem questions (questions which less than 60% of students answered correctly)

+## Developer Notes:
+- Was hoping to run with easy executable via PyInstaller but I'm having issues with it.
+Might require teachers to install Python and run the same way I'm running in testing and development.
+- Need to add encryption of credentials and 4-digit pin (also encrypted) to access application.